alexn0/metadatalang/Article.md

 Regarding the other best practices, the reader can notice that the `calc` function should calculate the name of the calling function to get the name of the field.
 For better performance, we can explicitly define a field name in the `calc` function or use small unique hints (i.e., the `hint` argument) used in the `calc` function for optimizing the field name calculation.
-The same is true for other functions (`get`, `pp`, `pup`) of `KtLazy`, which is also used for defining fields and properties.
-The discussion about these functions is out of scope of this article, so for details, see the project code in the github repository.
+The same is true for other functions (`get`, `pp`, `pup`) of `KtLazy`, which are also used for defining fields and properties.
+The discussion about these functions is out of scope of this article, so for details, see the project code in the github repository (the link is at the end of the article).

 The other interesting question is how to use the encapsulation principle since private methods cannot be defined in interfaces.
 However, we can use the encapsulation principle even in interfaces.
 For example, we use encapsulation for some methods in `KtLazy`, using the technique of extension functions defined on specific objects.
 This is a technique different from the classical implementation of encapsulation, but it promotes full understanding and readability of what is going on in the code.
 For example, we can differentiate functions, private in a new sense, by their extension objects.